Summer Watson: Career

-In her final year at the Royal College of Music, Watson organised a debut concert, which attracted HRH Duke and Duchess of York as well as Elle Macpherson, George Michael and others.
+In her final year at the Royal College of Music, Watson organised a debut concert, which attracted the Duke and Duchess of York as well as Elle Macpherson, George Michael and others.

 Described as "a classically trained vocalist whose rich, sumptuous voice can soar effortlessly over music written by some of the world's all time greatest composers", Watson has performed in various public and private events in Europe, Asia, and the US, working with the Royal Philharmonic Orchestra in a number of concerts, including at Cadogan Hall.
 She has also been a performer in the Royal Households of the United Kingdom, most markedly with her performance to celebrate the 60th anniversary of the Royal Philharmonic Orchestra at Buckingham Palace.

 Over the years, Watson has also sung in various benefit concerts.
 She has performed for Children in Crisis, British Red Cross and The Head & Neck Cancer Research Trust of The Royal Marsden Hospital in London, where she also sang for the Indian charity of Magic Bus in a Gala Dinner attended by Elizabeth Hurley among others at the Park Lane Hotel.
 Watson has also performed on behalf of a Sir Winston Churchill charity at Blenheim Palace in England and for the Anti-Human Trafficking Campaign for the United Nations at Hofburg Imperial Palace in Austria.
 Watson has worked for AdoptSriLanka.com to help re-build the community of Sri Lanka after the destruction of the 2004 Indian Ocean tsunami.

 In 2008, Watson performed in the Bonachela Dance Company production Square Map of Q4 at the Queen Elizabeth Hall, singing music created by Marius de Vries (producer of the film Moulin Rouge! and performers such as Madonna and Björk).
 Later that same year, Watson completed a UK tour of arenas in Birmingham, London, Manchester, Sheffield, Belfast, and Dublin.
 She sang as the lead performer with Young Voices to sold-out arenas of up to 19,000 people, including The 02 and the Royal Albert Hall.
 Watson also opened up the Julia Clancey fashion show at Smashbox Studios during the 2008 Los Angeles Fashion Week, singing Mal di Luna, a vocal arrangement of Moonight Sonata by Ludwig van Beethoven.

 In 2009, Watson performed as a soloist with the Royal Philharmonic Orchestra at Priory Park, Southend-on-Sea, England, as part of the annual benefit concert series, Concerts in the Park, organised by the Rotary Club of Rayleigh Mill.
 Watson also performed with The Celtic Tenors in Los Angeles and the RDS Concert Hall in Dublin, Ireland.
 In 2010, Watson sang at The 2010 Genlux Britweek Designer of the Year Award and Fashion Show in Los Angeles, honouring the British designer Matthew Williamson, and travelled to Iceland, exploring the country and headlining a major Christmas concert with Paul Potts and Alexander Rybak in Reykjavík.

 As of 2011, Watson has been spending time in Los Angeles, where she has also recorded for DreamWorks films.
 She is working on an album with Burt Bacharach.